Lartu/ldpl/docs/structure.md

 LDPL they are **the same one**.
 This same thing happens with statements.
 For LDPL it's the same if you write `display` or `dIsPlAy` (but please don't do so).

+!!! warning
+    LDPL is case-insensitive only for A-z characters.
+Accented characters and non ASCII letters will be matched in a case-insensitive manner.
+Depending on the LDPL implementation, `ááá` and `ÁÁÁ` may not represent the same identifier.
+It is good practice to write your code in a single case and always call your variables and functions by the exact name used when declaring them.

 ## Comments
 Comments in LDPL are denoted with a hash symbol ('#') and can be placed both on their own line or at the end of a line that already contains a statement.